mjf1406/report-card-helper/README.md

   - this requires every single student have their own unique id, which it does in the the db, but not in the spreadsheet so there's no way to tell them apart
   - current 6th graders (gr.6 2024-25) were in 2nd grade in 2020 (gr.2 2020-21) when they started tracking everything
 - backend: uploaded PDFs for each grade to uploadthing and implemented them into `printPDF`

+### p0

+- backend: moved pdf generation to the server
+- UX: alert the user if there are no comments in the db
+- UI: somehow show that a student has all fields complete in their card on the `/classes/[classId]` page
+- UI: redesigned `/report`
 - added: a word counter to the skills/habits comments text fields
 - UX: user is no longer alerted that data was saved, but only alerted when the data failed to save
 - PDF: made the subject achievement comments font smaller